Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.
 2. **Explore Conflict Resolution**: Create scenarios where Isabella and Marcus find common ground, showcasing their ability to navigate ideological differences.
 For instance, a scene could be added where Marcus acknowledges Isabella's concerns, creating a moment of vulnerability that deepens their relationship.
 3. **Detail Collaborative Efforts**: Expand on collaborative scenes to illustrate how Isabella, Marcus, and Sarah work together to address challenges, emphasizing their evolving relationships.
+4. **Clarify Redundancy Strategies**: Provide detailed descriptions of the current redundancy strategies, including their intended outcomes and implementation processes.
+5. **Enhance Error Recovery Mechanisms**: Develop specific error recovery protocols that outline the steps to be taken in the event of communication failures, ensuring that agents can respond effectively.
+6. **Implement Regular Audits**: Introduce a system of regular audits to assess the effectiveness of redundancy strategies and error recovery processes, allowing for continuous improvement.

 ## Proposed Enhancements
 1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.